vanbrabantf/vanbrabantf.github.io/_posts/2018-07-24-php-performance.md

 Turns out magic methods are indeed a tiny bit slower, at about 12% in this test.

-### Final classes are faster than non final classes
+### Final classes should be faster than non final classes?

 A friend of mine (the very talented [Wouter Sioen](https://twitter.com/WouterSioen)) declares his classes `final` on creation and only changes it when they really need to be extended.